jamesbachini/vanillaHTML/README.md

     components/header.html
     pages/home.html

+# Pages
 As you add pages update js/routes.js

 Pages are loaded via the page query parameter.
 So https://vanillaHTML.com/?page=terms will load the terms.html page.
 This is setup in routes.js

+# Components
+Web components can be built as single HTML files.
+CSS at the top, HTML in the middle and Javascript at the bottom.
+Include all Javascript between script tags at the bottom of the file, don't use inline Javascript.

+See the examples in components/

+These can be loaded via the utils.loadModule('components/header.html','header');

+1st parameter is the path to the file, 2nd is the dom ID to inject the code.

+This allows for modular and 3rd party components to be added with ease.

 # Tips and Tricks
 There is a small library of CSS classes to make life easier i.e. text-center will add the text-align: center; css style.